Gay Divorce in Australia

 In the same period, there were 8711 marriages and 6965 divorces.

-However, it is hard to draw a comparison between same-sex and opposite-sex marriages as the opposite-sex divorce numbers take into account couples that were married several years or decades ago.
+However, it is hard to draw a comparison between same-sex and opposite-sex marriages as the opposite-sex divorce numbers consider couples that were married several years or decades ago.

 In other countries where marriage equality has been legalised, the divorce rates for same-sex couples sit at around 1 or 2 per cent, far lower than the divorce rate for opposite-sex couples.